Computer Hope

 Alternate method

-2. In the Run line type winver and press enter.
-Running this command will give you a window similar to the below example, which as can be seen contains the full version information including Service Pack.
+2. In the Search text box, type winver and press Enter.
+Running this command gives you a window similar to the example below, which as shown, contains the full version information including Service Pack.

 Windows XP winver window